-On different GPUs, GTX 1080 card performs the best in most of cases, and the average running time on GTX 1080 is around 1.5x shorter than on GTX 980 which is about 2 times faster than running on Tesla K80 card.
-Specially, TensorFlow has a very outstanding speedup on GTX 1080 card.
-However, when running much larger network (e.g., ResNet-50), with the mini-batch size getting larger, much more GPU memory is needed to do the computation, which results in crash of some tools on smaller memory GPUs.
+On different GPUs, GTX 1080 card performs the best in most cases, and the average running time on GTX 1080 is around 1.5x shorter than on GTX 980.
+However, when running much larger network (e.g., ResNet-50), with the mini-batch size getting larger, much more GPU memory is needed to do the computation, which results in crash for some tools on GPUs with not enough memory.
 For example, with mini-batch size of 16, Caffe cannot run on GTX 980.
 The programs with CNTK are also crashed at not less than 64 mini-batch size on both GTX 980 and GTX 1080 cards.
 Torch can run all the configured minibatch size except 64 on GTX 980 card.
 All the benchmark results can be generated with TensorFlow on all GPU cards except the case of ResNet-50 on GTX 980 card with the mini-batch size of 64.
 It seems that TensorFlow and Torch have a better GPU memory management strategy on running convolutional neural networks.